TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.7.8 =
+* Fixed error with unknown column when selecting List Featured Links ahead of Regular Links options

 = 5.7.7 =
 * Cleanup to avoid PHP warnings when some variables don't exist
 * Support for plugin being located in a non-standard location